Frequently Asked Questions

 If you are getting an FHA, VA, or SBA loan, you’ll typically need your full file.
-If you are trying to correct some errors on your credit report, you’ll likely only need the Creditors List package.
-The Creditors List package is also what you’ll need to counter any attempts by collection agencies to collect on an old debt that was discharged in bankruptcy court.
+If you are trying to correct some errors on your credit report, you’ll likely only need the Schedules Package.
+The Schedules Package is also what you’ll need to counter any attempts by collection agencies to collect on an old debt that was discharged in bankruptcy court.
 If you’re trying to rent an apartment, or buy a car, you’ll usually only need your Discharge papers, Dismissal papers, or Final Decree (whichever applies).
 If you have any doubts about exactly what you need, it’s best to ask the party requesting these documents from you.
 If your court records are electronic you can upgrade later from one package to the next by simply paying the difference (plus a minimal transaction fee).
 Always feel free to call us with any questions at (800) 650-5002.

 Q: “What if I filed with my spouse, will we both be on the bankruptcy papers; and whose name do we put on the order form?”

 A: If you filed with your spouse (or anyone else) you will both be on the bankruptcy documents together.
 You can put either person's name and the last 4 digits of that same person's social security number on the order form, and we'll pull-up the documents showing you both.

 Q: “How will I know if my records have been archived (warehoused) by the bankruptcy court?”